nengo/nengo-dl/docs/resources.rst

 - `Nengo documentation <https://www.nengo.ai/>`_: If you are new to Nengo, you should start here.

+- `NengoDL white paper <https://arxiv.org/abs/1805.11144>`_: For a long-form introduction to NengoDL.

 - `Nengo forums <https://forum.nengo.ai/>`_: To get help or ask questions about NengoDL, or Nengo in general.